Improved Weighted Matching in the Sliding Window Model: Introduction

-Biabani et al. employed a {\em monotonic version} of $\mathcal{ALG}_\textit{PS}$.
-The smooth histogram technique requires the underlying algorithm $\mathcal{ALG}$ to be such that $\mathcal{ALG}(A) \le \mathcal{ALG}(AB)$, for substreams $A$ and $B$, which is not necessarily fulfilled by $\mathcal{ALG}_\textit{PS}$ since the algorithm as described above only reports a \textsf{Greedy} (maximal) matching that is computed in reverse order in how the edges were added to the stack rather than, for example, a heaviest matching that can be formed using these edges.
-Biabani et al. addressed this by computing \textsf{Greedy} matchings in reverse order after every edge insertion into \textsf{Stack} and maintain and report the heaviest matching found thus far.
-We call this version of the Paz and Schwartzman algorithm the monotonic version of the algorithm and abbreviate it by $\mathcal{ALG}_\textit{mon}$.

-\subparagraph*{Our Contributions.} We first show that the analysis of Biabani et al. is best possible in that the Paz and Schwartzman algorithm and its monotonic version are no better than $(\textsf{MWM}, 3.5, \beta)$-lookahead algorithms.
-This is achieved by providing a concrete stream of edges $S$ that can be partitioned into substreams $A,B,C$ such that $\alg_{\textit{mon}}(B) \ge (1-\beta) \cdot \alg_{\textit{mon}}(AB)$ and $\textsf{MWM}(ABC)$ is roughly $3.5 \cdot \alg_{\textit{mon}}(BC)$.
-The smooth histogram technique applied to lookahead algorithms as defined in Definition~\ref{def:lookahead} thus cannot give an improved approximation guarantee when Paz and Schwartzman's algorithm is used as the underlying algorithm.
+We first note (see \Cref{sec:lb} for details) that the analysis of Biabani et al.\ is best possible in that the Paz and Schwartzman algorithm and its monotonic version are no better than $(\textsf{MWM}, 3.5, \beta)$-lookahead algorithms.
+The smooth histogram technique applied to lookahead algorithms as defined in \Cref{def:lookahead} thus cannot give an improved approximation guarantee when Paz and Schwartzman's algorithm is used as the underlying algorithm.

 To illustrate our improvement, we first provide insight into the structure of Biabani et al.'s analysis.
 In order to prove that $\alg_{\textit{mon}}$ is a $(\textsf{MWM}, 3.5 + \varepsilon, \beta)$-lookahead algorithm, Biabani et al. relate $\textsf{MWM}(ABC)$ to the output of $\alg_{\textit{mon}}$ on various substreams of $ABC$: